 In some cases, the relationship might be literally conceivable as the relationship between deity and creature.
 Consider an AI in a simulated world, a "Sim", over which you have godlike powers.
 This AI is a conscious part of a computer or other complex artificial device.
 Its "sensory" input is input from elsewhere in the device, and its actions are outputs back into the remainder of the device, which are then perceived as influencing the environment it senses.
 Imagine the computer game The Sims, but containing many actually conscious individual AIs.
 The person running the Sim world might be able to directly adjust an AI's individual psychological parameters, control its environment in ways that seem miraculous to those inside the Sim (introducing disasters, resurrecting dead AIs, etc.), have influence anywhere in Sim space, change the past by going back to a save point, and more - powers that would put Zeus to shame.
 From the perspective of the AIs inside the Sim, such a being would be a god.
-If those Als have a word for "god", the person running the Sim might literally be the referent of that word, literally the creator (or at least launcher) of their world and potential destroyer of it, literally existing outside their spatial manifold, and literally capable of violating the laws that usually govern their world.
-Given this relationship, we believe that the manager of the Sim would also possess the obligations of a god, including probably the obligation to ensure that the Als contained within don't suffer needlessly.
+If those AIs have a word for "god", the person running the Sim might literally be the referent of that word, literally the launcher of their world and potential destroyer of it, literally existing outside their spatial manifold, and literally capable of violating the laws that usually govern their world.
+Given this relationship, we believe that the manager of the Sim would also possess the obligations of a god, including probably the obligation to ensure that the AIs contained within don't suffer needlessly.
 A burden not to be accepted lightly!12

-11 Analogous issues are central to the ethics of disability and human enhancement, e.g., Glover 2006; Buchanan 2011; Sparrow 2011.
+11 Analogous issues are central to the ethics of disability, eugenics, and human enhancement, e.g., Glover 2006; Buchanan 2011; Sparrow 2011.
+This is notoriously hazardous moral terrain, and in particular we would not endorse the simplistic ideal of always trying to maximize what we currently judge to be beauty, intelligence, moral character, and ability.

 Even for AIs embodied in our world rather than in a Sim, we might have considerable, almost godlike control over their psychological parameters.
 We might, for example, have the opportunity to determine their basic default level of happiness.
 If so, then we will have a substantial degree of direct responsibility for their joy and suffering.
 Similarly, we might have the opportunity, by designing them wisely or unwisely, to make them more or less likely to lead lives with meaningful work, fulfilling social relationships, creative and artistic achievement, and other value-making goods.
 It would be morally odious to approach these design choices cavalierly, with so much at stake.
-With great power comes great responsibility.13
+With great power comes great responsibility.
+13